christopher-l-ahmed/R-GIS/README.md

 Chicago_Life <- read.csv("CCA_life_data.csv", header = TRUE)
 View(Chicago_Life)
 ```
-In order to join our life expectancy data with our Chicago Community Areas shapefile we need a common column of data.
-Use the code below to identify a common column.
+In order to join our life expectancy data with our Chicago Community Areas shapefile we need to identify a column in each data frame that is common.
+Use the code below to open up the CCA data and look for a common column between it and the life expectancy data frame.
 ```
 View(Chicago_CCA)
 ```

 #### Step 7
-It looks like the ```area_numbe``` variable from the shapefile and the variable ```Geo_ID``` from our life expectancy data are what we should join these data frames by.
-Use the code below to make the join and check to newly joined data table.
+It looks like the ```area_numbe``` column/variable from the shapefile and the column/variable ```Geo_ID``` from our life expectancy data are a match!
+Use the code below to make the join and check your work (by viewing the new data table to see if things look right).

 ```
 Merged_Life <- merge(Chicago_CCA, Chicago_Life, by.x="area_numbe", by.y="Geo_ID")